Darren Walker, President

 Director: Kaywin Feldman

-Kaywin Feldman is the National Gallery’s fifth director.
-She is committed to connecting people to art in a globalized world through the power of wonder and accessibility.
-Prior to her arrival, Feldman served for 11 years as the Nivin and Duncan MacMillan Director and President at the Minneapolis Institute of Art (Mia).
-She is a member of the board of directors of the Terra Foundation for American Art and a trustee of the National Trust for Historic Preservation, the White House Historical Association, and the Chipstone Foundation.
-She is a past president of the Association of Art Museum Directors (AAMD) and past chair of the American Alliance of Museums (AAM).
-Feldman received an MA in Art History from the Courtauld Institute of Art, University of London, an MA in Museum Studies from the Institute of Archaeology at the University of London, and a BA, summa cum laude, in Classical Archaeology from the University of Michigan, where she was elected to Phi Beta Kappa.
+Prior to joining the National Gallery, Feldman served as the Nivin and Duncan MacMillan Director and President at the Minneapolis Institute of Art (Mia) for 11 years.
+She is a member of the board of directors of the Terra Foundation for American Art, a trustee of the National Trust for Historic Preservation and the White House Historical Association, a member of the leadership board of the University of Michigan Museum of Art, and an ex-officio member of the President’s Committee on the Arts and the Humanities.
+She is a past president of the Association of Art Museum Directors (AAMD) and a past chair of the American Alliance of Museums (AAM).
+Feldman received an MA in art history from the Courtauld Institute of Art, University of London; an MA from the Institute of Archaeology at the University of London; and a BA, summa cum laude, in classical archaeology from the University of Michigan, where she was elected to Phi Beta Kappa.
+In 2021, Forbes magazine named Feldman one of the “50 Over 50” most visionary women making an impact on society today.

 Administrator and COO: Laura L. Lott